dappnode/DAppNode/README.md

 **1. Prerequisites**

-Before installing DAppNode with the script option, make sure you fullfill the requirements by running the following script:
+Before installing DAppNode with the script option, make sure you fulfill the requirements by running the following script:

 ```bash
 sudo wget -O - https://prerequisites.dappnode.io | sudo bash